Black-and-white image of a person handing over an envelope, symbolizing potential tobacco industry interference in the DRC

 Article 5.3 of the WHO Framework Convention on Tobacco Control (FCTC) stipulates that public health policies on tobacco control must not be influenced by the commercial and other interests of the tobacco industry.

-shared the following recommendations on addressing tobacco industry interference:- The DRC should not allow a person employed by the tobacco industry or an entity dedicated to promoting its interests to serve on a public body, committee or advisory group that develops or implements tobacco control measures or public health policy;
+• not allow a person employed by the tobacco industry or an entity dedicated to promoting its interests to serve on a public body, committee, or advisory group that develops or implements tobacco control measures or public health policy;

-- The DRC should not accept, support or endorse any voluntary code of conduct or instrument proposed by the tobacco industry as a substitute for legally enforceable tobacco control measures, or endorse any offer of assistance or proposal for tobacco control legislation or policy developed by or in collaboration with the tobacco industry;
+• not accept, support, or endorse any voluntary code of conduct or instrument proposed by the tobacco industry as a substitute for legally enforceable tobacco control measures, or endorse any offer of assistance or proposal for tobacco control legislation or policy developed by or in collaboration with the tobacco industry;

-- The DRC should not authorize an official or employee of the state or of a semi-public or quasi-public body to accept payments, gifts or services, in cash or in kind, from the tobacco industry;
+• not authorize an official or employee of the state or of a semi-public or quasi-public body to accept payments, gifts, or services, in cash or in kind, from the tobacco industry;

-- The DRC has a code of conduct for public officials, but it does not include provisions on tobacco industry interference in public health policies.
+• include provisions on tobacco industry interference in the code of conduct for public officials.
 It is therefore recommended that this code of conduct be updated to include the guidelines set out in article 5.3 of the FCTC.